aaasoulmate/CMA-GRAG/README.md

   - `chat.py`: Utilizes the 'GLM-4' family of models as the pretrained baseline LLMs.
   - `json.extract.py`: Extracts data in JSON format from a given string input.
   - `kg_functions.py`: Provides two functions to operate within a $\text{KG}$-space.
+  - `retrieval.py`: Retrieve nodes and edges to augment user's query.
-- **main.py**: Contains the main code to demonstrate the effectiveness of the framework.
+- **main.ipynb**: Contains the main code to demonstrate the effectiveness of the framework.